New Patients (918) 262-4731

 • Porcelain veneers are resistant to certain types of stains

 Visit our Tulsa dental office for a one-on-one consultation with Dr. Henrich.
-He will gladly discuss if porcelain veneers are right for your smile, and also discuss other cosmetic dental services that can be beneficial for you.
+He will gladly discuss if porcelain veneers are right for your smile.
+He will also discuss other cosmetic dental services that can be beneficial for you if you don’t qualify for our veneers.

 The Porcelain Veneers Procedure